-By Pavan Krishnamurthy, Engagement Manager, Zinnov; Projoy Banerji, Consultant II, Zinnov; Saranya Elango, Marketing, Zinnov
+By Pavan Krishnamurthy, Engagement Manager, Zinnov; Projoy Banerji, Consultant, Zinnov; Saranya Elango, Marketing, Zinnov

 Banks filing for bankruptcy.
 Banks hoarding cash to write off bad mortgages.
 The housing market collapsing.
 This was the scene of the BFS industry during the recession in 2008, which marked a catastrophic milestone in the history of the global economy, next only to the Great Depression of the 1930s.
 Now COVID-19 has led to a planned shutdown of leading economies and has severely impacted key industries such as aviation, automobile, hospitality, retail, etc.

 The onset of this unprecedented situation has sparked off several questions – How has the BFS industry been impacted now?
 What are the measures being taken by BFS firms to keep the global economy afloat?
 What is the future of the BFS industry?